Arrtea21/BotBoy-android-/README.md

 The main fuction / entry point and the Application_UI is in /lib/main.dart file

 botlogic.dart Dictates the functions of the bot used to generate and send the reply.

+botmodel.dart has code to decode the json response through Snatchbots REST api .